Precomputed Entity Attributes

 Detailed design

-We add new constructors for Entities
+We add new constructors for Entities and Entity which take Values

-instead of RestrictedExpression
+instead of RestrictedExpressions.

 These constructors would work without throwing evaluation errors, in contrast to